erichamion/js-email-address-validator/README.md

   - A label in either the local part or the domain part can start and/or end with CFWS.
   - By default, this validator accepts addresses with CFWS.
 This behavior can be changed with the `allowComments` option.
 - Local Part:
-  - The local part can be up to 64 characters long.
   - Normal label: Normally, the legal characters within a label in the local part of the address include alphanumeric low-ASCII characters and the set {``!#$%&'*+-/=?^_`{|}~``}.
   - Quoted string: An entire label (or an entire local part, but then the local part could be considered a single label) can be surrounded in double-quotes.
 Inside a quoted string, any printable character, control character, or folding whitespace is valid, with the exception of the backslash and the double-quote.
 Backslash escapes are also allowed withing a quoted string.
 Control characters can be disallowed with the `AllowQuotedControlCharacters` option.
   - Backslash Escape: